 How to apply

-Applications for this programme are currently closed and will open for year 10 and year 12 in the 2021/22 academic year.
+Applications for this programme are currently closed.
+Applications for year 12 students will open in September 2021.
+Applications for year 10 will open in November 2021.

 Please sign up to our newsletter so you do not miss any opportunities.

 Applications are made through Aspire (our online application system).
 You must create an account with Aspire before you can fill out your application.

 We recommend you use a personal email address, as opposed to a school email address, when creating an Aspire account.
 Security settings used in some school email servers will prevent you from receiving emails from Aspire.

 As part of your application, you will be asked to provide details for a parent/guardian and a teacher.
 Both your parent/guardian and your teacher will be contacted to provide a supporting reference and verify some of the information you provide.

 We will ask for the subjects you are currently studying.
 If you do not have predicted grades for your current subjects you can type NPG or N/A in the grade field.

 For more information about applying, please see our Outreach FAQs.
 Unfortunately, we cannot accept late applications.

 We also invite you to watch the recording of our STEM Potential year 10 applications webinar and hope you find it useful.
 For more information about STEM Potential please email the STEM Potential team.